JeremyGelb/spNetwork/README.md

 Note that you can use this in every spatial analysis you would like to perform.
-With the converter function of spdep (like listw2mat), you can convert the listw object into regular matrix if needed
+With the converter function of spdep (like listw2mat), you can convert the listw object into regular matrix if needed.

 ### Work in progress